csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

 💬 Within the job (or allocation), the actual program is launched using the command `srun`

-☝🏻 If you use a software that is preinstalled at CSC, please [check its info-page](https://docs.csc.fi/apps/): it might have a batch job template with useful default settings
+☝🏻 If you use a software that is preinstalled by CSC, please [check its info-page](https://docs.csc.fi/apps/): it might have a batch job template with useful default settings

 ### Launching a serial job

-1. Go to the scratch folder.
+1. Go to the scratch folder:
     ```bash
     cd /scratch/project_xxxx         # replace xxxx
     ```
     - Now your input (and output) are on a disk that is accessible on the compute node.

-💡 You can list your projects with `csc-projects`).
+💡 You can list your projects with `csc-projects`

 💡 Note!
-If you're using a project with other members (like the course project), first make a subfolder for yourself (e.g. `mkdir MYSERNAME` (change MYUSERNAME) and then change there not to clutter thet scratch root of your project `cd MYUSERNAME`)
+If you're using a project with other members (like the course project), first make a subfolder for yourself (e.g. `mkdir MYUSERNAME` (change MYUSERNAME) and then move there (`cd MYUSERNAME`) not to clutter thet scratch root of your project)

 {:start="2"}
 2. Create a file called `my_serial.bash` eg. with Nano: